-- Creative nonfiction titles that focus on cross-cultural perspectives.
+We’re looking for creative nonfiction titles that focus on cross-cultural perspectives.
 If you live in some sense between a Here and a There, and you sometimes find these hard to reconcile, or if you write about related topics, please send us your manuscript or book proposal!
 Book proposals must include synopsis and sample chapters.

 ADVICE FOR PROSPECTIVE AUTHORS